Calcolo numerico per la generazione di immagini fotorealistiche

 These tools are very useful for keeping the code clean and clear to read: try to configure them to the best of your ability and learn to use them right from the start.

-Create an empty application and the .gitignore
+Create an application and .gitignore using

 If you use Rider, make sure to enable Git when you create the project.

-the message to Hello, wold!
+Change the message to Hello, wold!

 Compile and run; from the command line, run